-Kenalog is a prescription drug approved by the Food and Drug Administration (FDA) to treat skin inflammation and itching associated with skin conditions that respond to corticosteroids.
-Kenalog is also known by its drug name, Triamcinolone.
+Kenalog is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat skin inflammation and itching associated with skin conditions that respond to corticosteroids.
+Kenalog is also known by its drug name, triamcinolone acetonide.

 Kenalog is a corticosteroid of medium potency.
-It is believed that Kenalog works by suppressing immune system activity.
+Kenalog is believed to work by suppressing immune system activity.